 To enter the capital city is beyond a fleeting experience, it’s an homage to all things gustatory.
 As the melting pot for every possible Spanish flavor, it’s difficult not to find something that tickles the palate.

 Madrid’s culinary diversifaction began in the 16th century when King Felipe II established Madrid as the capital city of his kingdom; whereby, immigrants from all corners of the Spanish Empire streamed into the “villa” of Madrid bringing with them age old recipes and traditions.
-Of course, it’s hard to imagine what it would be like living in such times, but you can still get a sense of it by dining at the Posada de la Villa, established in 1624, or at Casa Botin, considered the oldest restaurant in the world dating back to 1725.
+Of course, it’s hard to imagine what it would be like living in such times, but you can still get a sense of it by dining at the Posada de la Villa, an old flour mill built in 1642, or at Casa Botin, considered the oldest restaurant in the world dating back to 1725.
 While playing time traveler, you could also make a reservation at Llardy, where you’ll find a 19th century restaurant decorated in the ornate Belle Epoque style of Isabel Segunda.
 Might even want to don a top hat for this one.